 Every unit member must be currently registered with the BSA to attend.
-There must be 2 Adults over the age of 21 present the whole time.
+There must be 2 Adults over the age of 21 present the entire time.
 Unregistered participants are not covered by insurance and therefore cannot stay on the grounds.
-It is the unit leader's responsibility to ensure registration of youth/adults in their unit.
-A minimum of two adults over 21 must be present at all times.
-Youth protection training is required for all adults in attendance.
-Please follow BSA's "Two Deep" leadership policies.
+It is the Unit Leader's responsibility to ensure registration of youth/adults in their unit.
+A minimum of two adults over 21 must always be present.
+BSA Youth Protection Training (YPT) is required for ALL adults in attendance.
+BSA's "Two-Deep" leadership policies will be followed at all times.